hanez/fun/README.md

 # Fun

-Fun Uses Nothing - The programming language for having fun.
+Fun Uses Nothing - Life is too short not to code fun... ;)

 Influenced by C, Go, Lua, Python and Rust.